david35008/Challengeme/API/teams.md

 has_children: false
 nav_order: 6
 ---
-# Registering Teams
+# Managing Teams
 {: .no_toc}
-You can use an http post request to Create teams (eg. classes) on the ChallengeMe system.
+You can use an http post request to Create and manage teams (eg. classes) on the ChallengeMe system.
 These teams have users defined as **teachers** that can add other users to the team.

 ## Table Of Contents